- Roy Jackman and Florrie Snelling

 Image courtesy of The Supermariners and The Spitfire Makers Charitable Trust

-Alfred Johnston was employed by Supermarine in an unknown role.
+Alfred Johnston was an Aircraft Holder-Up at Supermarine.
 He was 46 years of age when he was killed in the bombing raid on the 24th September 1940.
 As we have been unable to locate Alfred’s grave, floral tributes have been laid for him on the Commonwealth War Graves Memorial in Hollybrook Cemetery, Southampton.

 Charles George Jupe